-Over half (54.7%) of Native Hawaiian households planning to buy their next home reported that they had no more than \$75,000 available for the down payment.
-A larger percentage of Native Hawaiian (7.8%) than non-Native Hawaiian households indicated that it was simply too expensive to purchase a unit in Hawai'i.
+Among Native Hawaiian households not planning to buy their next home, more than 7 out of 10 indicated that it was simply too expensive to purchase a unit in Hawai'i.
 Another major reason (44.8% of households) stated that they could not afford the down payment.
 For those Native Hawaiian Households who might rent when they move next, more than half (56.9%) feel they can only afford up to \$1,400 per month for all housing costs.